 - .
-The Merger (page 17).
-Union Pacific owns 6,801,327 shares of Motor Cargo common stock, or approximately 99.7% of the utstanding common stock of Motor Cargo.
-Union Pacific intends to contribute those shares to Motor Merger Co. and to cause Motor Cargo to merge into Motor Merger Co. on or about January [.], 2002 (or as soon thereafter as possible) pursuant to a "short-form" merger.
+The Merger (page 21).
+Union Pacific owns 6,801,327 shares of Motor Cargo common stock, or approximately 99.7% of the outstanding common stock of Motor Cargo.
+Union Pacific intends to contribute those shares to Motor Merger Co. and to cause Motor Cargo to merge into Motor Merger Co. on or about February 14, 2002 (or as soon thereafter as possible) pursuant to a "short-form" merger.
 As a result of the "short-form" merger, each share of Motor Cargo common stock not owned by Union Pacific will be converted into the right to receive \$12.10 in cash.
 Shareholders of Motor Cargo will not be entitled or required to vote their shares with respect to the merger.
 As a result, none of Union Pacific, Motor Cargo or Motor Merger Co. is soliciting proxies or consents from Motor Cargo shareholders in connection with the merger. - .
-Merger Consideration (page 18).
+Merger Consideration (page 22).
 The consideration in the merger will be \$12.10 per share in cash. - .
-Motor Cargo Shares Outstanding (page 15).
-As of December 11, 2001, a total of 6,823,540 shares of Motor Cargo common stock were outstanding. - .
-Payment for Shares (page 18).
+Motor Cargo Shares Outstanding (page 19).
+As of January 22, 2002, a total of 6,823,540 shares of Motor Cargo common stock were outstanding. - .
+Payment for Shares (page 22).
 Union Pacific will pay you for your shares of Motor Cargo common stock promptly after the effective time of the merger.
 Instructions for surrendering your stock certificates will be set forth in a Notice of Merger and Dissenters' Rights and a Letter of Transmittal, which will be mailed to shareholders of record of Motor Cargo within 10 calendar days following the date the merger becomes effective and should be read carefully.
 Please do not submit your stock certificates before you have received these documents.
 Sending us your stock certificates with a properly signed Letter of Transmittal will waive your dissenter's rights described below.
-See Item 4, "Terms of the Transaction," in this Statement. - .
-Source and Amount of Funds (page 22).
+See Item 4, "Terms of the Transaction," in this Statement. - Source and Amount of Funds (page 26).
 Union Pacific estimates that the total amount of funds required to purchase all of the shares of Motor Cargo common stock pursuant to the merger and to pay related fees and expenses will be approximately \$397,000.
 We expect to obtain the necessary funds from available cash and working capital.

-Union Pacific's Position on the Fairness of the Merger (page 8).
+Union Pacific's and Motor Merger Co.'s Position on the Fairness of the Merger (page 8).

-Union Pacific has concluded that the merger is both substantively and procedurally fair to the unaffiliated shareholders of Motor Cargo, based primarily on the following factors:
+Union Pacific and Motor Merger Co. have concluded that the merger is both substantively and procedurally fair to the unaffiliated shareholders of Motor Cargo, based primarily on the following factors: